Wisconsin Rail Plan 2050 planning process is underway

 Wisconsin Rail Plan 2050 will replace

 Wisconsin Rail Plan 2030 as the statewide long-range rail transportation plan.
-The entire planning process is scheduled to be completed by January 2022.
+The entire planning process is scheduled to be completed in early 2022.

 Wisconsin Rail Plan 2050 will focus on freight rail, rail crossing safety, and passenger rail, through the year 2050.
 The Rail Plan will support the vision for Wisconsin’s transportation system: